jrd261/exp-docs/_pages/developers.md

 permalink: /developers/
 title: Developer Guide
 keywords: developer
-last_updated: November 30, 2015
+last_updated: April 12, 2016
 tags: [getting_started]
 summary: "A guide for developers using the EXP platform."
 ---

 # Getting Started With App Development

-## Essential Concepts of an EXP Player App
+## What an EXP Player App Is

 ### It consists of HTML, CSS, Javscript and a configuration file
 Your app consists of a zipped directory of one or more files, the most important of which is the `index.html`.